gurlina/w251_project/README_Cloud.md

 # Model train and validation in IBM Cloud

-Diagram below depicts the setup and the flow of the model and inference process for the application.
+Diagram below depicts the setup and the flow of the model train and validation process for the application.

 ![](./assets/cloud_setup_final.png)